-If the total of the amounts in box 5 (net benefits for 1999) of all your Forms SSA-1099, Social Security Benefit Statement, and Forms RRB-1099, Payments By the Railroad Retirement Board, is a negative figure (a figure in parentheses), you may be able to take a miscellaneous deduction.
+If the total of the amounts in box 5 (net benefits for 2001) of all your Forms SSA-1099, Social Security Benefit Statement, and Forms RRB-1099, Payments By the Railroad Retirement Board, is a negative figure (a figure in parentheses), you may be able to take a miscellaneous itemized deduction subject to the 2% limit.
 The amount you can deduct is the part of the negative figure that represents an amount you included in gross income in an earlier year.

 The amount in box 5 of Form SSA-1099 or RRB-1099 is the net amount of your benefits for the year.
-It will be a negative figure if the amount of benefits you repaid in 1999 (box 4) is more than the gross amount of benefits paid to you in 1999 (box 3).
+It will be a negative figure if the amount of benefits you repaid in 2001 (box 4) is more than the gross amount of benefits paid to you in 2001 (box 3).

-If the deduction is more than \$3,000, you will have to use a special computation to figure your CAUTION tax.
-Get Publication 915, Social Security and

-Equivalent Railroad Retirement Benefits, for additional information.
+If the deduction is more than \$3,000, you will have to use a special computation to figure your tax.
+Get Publication 915, Social Security and Equivalent Railroad Retirement Benefits, for additional information.